 5. Don’t be an idiot – Urzila Carlson

 “When you write material, when you just start out, it’s an easy one to go for real filth, because it always gets a laugh.
 But there’s a huge difference between ‘ha, ha’ and ‘ho, ho’.
 To be able to hear that is very important.
 So I always say, when you write material write it in such as way that your mum or someone else’s mum won’t be offended by it.
 You always get these rookies that’ll do rape jokes, or real vulgar shit, and they go, “Louis CK does it!”.
 Yeah, Louis CK is a genius; you’re an idiot.
 Wait til you’ve done 20 thousand gigs and then you try and do it.
 If you talk about Louis CK or an absolute genius, you see how they work the crowd.
 They can take them to the darkest pits of comedy, and bring them back and make the audience thankful for taking them.
 Stay bland, almost, and then find your own voice.” – Urzila Carlson

 If you’re looking to fast track your stand-up comedy career, joining the School of Hard Knock Knocks alumni is one such way.
-Each month, graduates are invited back to perform as paid guests at Australia-wide graduations and also the School of Hard Knock Knocks’ own comedy club – Punchlines Comedy, in Port Melbourne.
+Each month, graduates are invited back to perform as paid guests at Australia-wide graduations.
+The School of Hard Knock Knocks’ own comedy club, Punchlines Comedy in Port Melbourne, also provides opportunities to open mic comedians.
 To join this community of comedy lovers, and to fast track your stand-up comedy career, all you have to do is sign up to our next stand-up comedy course, in Adelaide, Melbourne or Sydney.